The Best DIY easy Cat Toys for Feline Fun

 1. Cardboard Box Hideout – The Classic Retreat

-Add texture by taping crumpled paper or fabric scraps inside, or dangle a string through one of the holes for extra fun.
+Add some structure by sticking crumpled paper or fabric scraps inside or threading a piece of thick string through one of the holes.

 2. Toilet Paper Roll DIY Treat Puzzle – easy Cat Toys, Brain Games on a Budget

-Don’t toss those empty toilet paper rolls—they’re the foundation for one of the best DIY easy cat toys.
-For this treat puzzle, gather a few rolls, a small box or tray, and some treats.
+Don’t throw those toilet paper rolls in the trash; they are the basis for one of the best DIY, easy cat toys.
+To create this treat puzzle, gather some toilet paper rolls, a small box or tray, and some treats.

-Glue the rolls upright in the box, leaving enough space for your cat to reach in.
+Glue the rolls vertically in the box, allowing enough room for your cat to reach in.

-Drop a treat into each roll, and let your kitty figure out how to fish them out with their paws.
-This toy doubles as mental stimulation, keeping clever cats engaged.
-It’s quick to assemble and costs next to nothing.
+Drop a treat into all of the rolls and then let your kitty figure out how to get the treats using their paws!
+This toy also serves as a source of mental stimulation that will keep your clever cat engaged.
+It takes no time to set up and costs almost nothing.

 3. Sock Catnip Kicker – A Cozy Wrestling Buddy

-If your cat loves to kick and wrestle, a sock catnip kicker is a must-try among homemade kitten toys.
-Take an old sock (clean, of course!), stuff it with cotton balls or fabric scraps, and add a generous pinch of dried catnip.
+If your cat likes to kick and wrestle, a sock catnip kicker is one of the homemade cat toys you should try.
+What you need: an old sock (clean, of course!), cotton wool or scraps of fabric, a pinch of dried catnip (or your favourite).

 4. Feather Wand Teaser – Interactive Playtime